richinex/pymultieis/docs/source/quick-start-guide.rst

    The details of the computation of the standard deviation of the admittance used in this guide is given in this `paper <https://doi.org/10.1002/celc.202200109>`_.
-   Methods for obtaining the standard deviation of impedance measurements are briefly described under the :ref:`FAQ-label` section.
+   Other methods for obtaining the standard deviation of impedance measurements are briefly described under the :ref:`FAQ-label` section.

+To fit using a different weighting scheme, all we need to is replace the weight argument ``Yerr`` with the string "modulus", "proportional" or None(i.e unit).

 Step 5: Fit the model to data
 =======================================